pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 # Generic MPI Framework

-A generic framework for parallelization has been created in MATLAB.
+A generic parallelization framework has been created in Horace to improve expensive operations performance using parallel jobs execution.

+A standard message parsing interface consists of a communicator block, controlling parallel processes and information exchange media, responsible for point-to-point or collective interaction between processes.
+To accommodate different demands and of different users, Current implementation supports three different message transfer media, namely message files on a HDD, Matlab parallel computing toolbox MPI implementation and standard MPI framework (currently used implementations are Microsoft MPI for Windows and MPICH for Linux).

  The framework presents a common interface to users and supports parallelization through the MATLAB parallel toolbox and using MPI.
 A switch argument is used to configure 'the amount of parallelism'

 Jobs are compiled operations (e.g. C++, compiled MATLAB) or MATLAB scripts (*)